Skip to content

 Step 4: Upload high-quality photos

-Businesses with more than 100 photos get 520% more calls than the average listing, according to Google's own data.
+Per Google's published guidance on adding photos to your Business Profile, listings with regular fresh photography see materially higher direction requests and call volumes than those without.
 Upload photos of: your team, your van (branded), completed jobs (before and after), your office or workspace, equipment, and any certifications.
 Add new photos regularly — at least 2-3 per week from jobs you complete.
 Name your image files descriptively before uploading: "boiler-installation-manchester.jpg" not "IMG_4521.jpg."

 Step 5: Set up your service area correctly